 As the Advancement Coordinator, Ms. Sandvoss’s primary focus is providing strong administrative support to the advancement team through project, event, and database management.
 When not working on an event, an appeal, capital project, or campaign, she actively volunteers in the community.
 Ms. Sandvoss lives near campus with her husband, Robert, and two children, Avery ’13 and Ana ’18.
 Together, the family enjoys many of the areas outdoor recreational activities.

-Mr. Southam teaches General Biology, AP Biology, and AP Chemistry.
-His teaching career began in 1988 at The Gunnery School; he later taught at Phillips Exeter Academy.
+Mr. Southam teaches Conceptual Physics, AP Chemistry, and started the Research Methods course in 2016.
+His teaching career began in 1987 with a one-year lower school science teaching internship at Princeton Day School, followed by two years at The Gunnery School, three years in graduate school at MIT, five years at Governor’s Academy, and then four years at Phillips Exeter Academy.
 Since coming to Gould in 2002, he has been a student favorite.
-His mad scientist personality paired with his witty sense of humor create engaging labs and lectures.
-In 2013 he was chosen the Outstanding Biology Teacher in the state of Maine by the National Association of Biology Teachers.
+His sense of humor helps him create engaging labs and lectures.
+In 2013, he was chosen the outstanding biology teacher in the state of Maine by the National Association of Biology Teachers.

-Mrs. Stack teaches ninth grade Human Geography and tenth grade West and the World.
-She also manages the Tenth Grade Program, which focuses on supporting students as they transition into young adults, using service learning as the vehicle to encourage their understanding of the bigger world and their place in the Gould community.
+Mrs. Stack teaches 10th grade West and the World and 11th grade U.S. History.
 In all of Mrs. Stack’s classes and programs, her goal is to seamlessly incorporate technology, differentiation, the writing process, and focused discussion methods as part of the core curriculum.
-In addition to teaching, she is an advisor and helps with the Equestrian Team.
+In addition to teaching, she is an advisor and facilitates the Ski Patrol Program.
 Mrs. Stack lives off campus with her husband, Brian, their daughter, Gwen, and son, Preston.
-In her free time she enjoys being outside and playing with her children in the sandbox.
+In her free time she enjoys hiking, reading, knitting, and escaping to the coast in the summer.

 Ms. Wilkerson has taught at Gould since 2002.
 Prior to Gould, she led wilderness expeditions for adolescents and adults with Outward Bound in Maine, Canada, and Minnesota.
 She also traveled extensively throughout the Spanish speaking world, teaching Spanish to high school and middle school students.
 In addition to teaching Spanish at Gould, Ms. Wilkerson can often be found at school barn where she directs Gould’s Farm and Forest Program and directs the school’s Veterinary Science Summer Camp.
 A lifelong animal lover and a committed equestrian, she has a passion for teaching traditional skills and including the use of draft horses and forestry management.
 Ms. Wilkerson serves as Gould’s Environmental Sustainability Coordinator and mentors the student club, Gould Goes Green.
 Ms. Wilkerson and her husband, Mr. Pete Hedden, Dean of Community Life, and their two children live in the home they built just off campus.